-Stabilization of the Fire Point Mound in the North Unit-Stabilizing and restoring the mound's original dimensions would require additional soil to re-create the mound's previous outline.
+Careful design would ensure that the construction or improvement of trails and the installation of wayside exhibits and signs would minimally affect the scale and visual relationships among landscape features or circulation patterns and features.
+In addition, the topography, native vegetation patterns, and land use patterns would remain unaltered.
+Any adverse impacts would be long-term and range in intensity from negligible to minor.
+Stabilization of Fire Point Mound in the North Unit-Stabilizing and restoring the mound's original dimensions would require additional soil to re-create the mound's previous outline.
 Soil from outside the national monument, free of cultural materials, would be used.
 Stabilizing the mound would prevent further erosion.
-Restoring the mound's appearance and preventing further erosion would result in a local, long-term, beneficial impact to the landscape.
+Restoring the mound appearance and preventing further erosion would result in a local, long-term, beneficial impact to the landscape.

-Land Acquisition-Alternative B (the preferred alternative) and alternative C call for the acquisition of the Riverfront Tract located within the monument's authorized boundary from willing sellers.
+Land Acquisition-Alternative B and alternative C call for the acquisition of the Riverfront Tract located within the monument's authorized boundary from willing sellers.
 After acquiring this tract, the monument would determine if the tract meets national register significance criteria as components of the cultural landscapes.
 Identifying and evaluating these resources would inform monument staff on the best manner to manage and protect these resources.
 In addition, park rangers would also have jurisdiction to protect these resources under federal preservation laws.
-These actions would result in local, long-term, beneficial effects.
+These actions would result in local, longterm, beneficial effects.

 Ecosystem Restoration-Alternative B and C would propose removing nonnative plants and animals and using fire to manage the forest and meadow ecosystems.
-These actions would be designed to restore the landscapes to their mound-building era conditions.
+These actions would be designed to restore the landscapes to their moundbuilding era conditions.
 Restoring the ecosystems within the monument would have a long-term, beneficial impact throughout much of the monument.

 Cumulative Effects.
-With the advent of European settlement, the mounds that had survived centuries with little change began to disappear as lands were leveled for farms and towns.
+With the arrival of European settlement, the mounds that had survived centuries with little change began to disappear as lands were leveled for farms and towns.
 Forested areas were cut down and erosion damaged many mounds that had survived millennia.
-Agriculture, development, and logging continue today and will also occur in the future.
+Agriculture, development, and logging continue today and would also occur in the future.
 Development has damaged mounds and altered historic land use and circulation patterns and the spatial relationship between landscape features and patterns, resulting in long-term moderate to major adverse impacts to cultural landscapes.

-In addition, natural viewsheds have been affected by commercial and industrial development across the Mississippi River in Prairie du Chien, Wisconsin, where reflective surfaces (roofs, etc.) detract from the view.
-Rock and gravel mining operations also are affecting views from the North Unit and the approach to the Sny Magill Unit.
+In addition, natural viewsheds have been affected by commercial and industrial development across the Mississippi River in Prairie du Chien, Wisconsin, where reflective surfaces (e.g., roofs) detract from the view.
+Rock and gravel mining operations also are affecting views from the approach to the Sny Magill Unit.
 Impacts to cultural landscapes are adverse, moderate and long term.

 As described above, impacts associated with the implementation of alternatives B and C would result in negligible to minor, long-term, adverse impacts and long-term, beneficial impacts.
-These impacts, in combination with the-impacts of other past, present, and reasonably foreseeable future actions, would result in a long-term moderate adverse cumulative effect.
+These impacts, in combination with the impacts of other past, present, and reasonably foreseeable future actions, would result in a long-term moderate adverse cumulative effect.
 However, many of the proposed actions would restore and protect the cultural landscapes.
 Therefore, the adverse effects associated with the impacts common to all alternatives would be a small component of the adverse cumulative impact.